How to reply to, forward, and resend an email

 Change the From address

-While you can change the reply channel in email conversations, some other channel types, such as SMS and chat, do not allow you to change the From address.
+While you can change the reply channel in email conversations, other channel types, such as SMS and chat, do not allow you to change the From address.

 Change from shared to private